MarzLars/ARKit-Blendshapes/README.md

 * https://developer.apple.com/documentation/arkit/arfaceanchor/blendshapes
 * https://arkit-face-blendshapes.com/

-## ARKit Blendshapes List
+## ARKit Blendshapes List & Table
-Here is the complete list of ARKit blendshapes used for facial animation:
+Here is the complete list & table of all the 52 ARKit blendshapes used for facial animation:

-### Non-duplicated blendshapes
+### Non-duplicated blendshapes (12)

 #### Eyebrows
   - browInnerUp<br>